Safe Ministry Records Online (SaMRO)

 Important note: The formatting of the data in the spreadsheet has to be exactly as per the instructions.
 Failure to do this will mean the data will be rejected and you will need to fix any errors.

-- When you believe you have a correctly formatted spreadsheet, email that to the Safe Ministry Parish Consultant.
+- When you believe you have a correctly formatted spreadsheet, email that to the Safe Ministry Web Developer.
 It will then be uploaded, a log in established for the Safe Ministry Rep and emailed to them.